SS-YS/Naive-Bayes-Digit-Recognition/README.md

 ## Naive Bayes
 The [naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) model is probably the most common Bayesian network model used in machine learning.
 The model is “naive” because it assumes that the attributes are conditionally independent of each other given the class.
-With observed attribute values x1, x2, ..., xn, the probability of each class C is given by:
+With observed attribute values x1, x2, ..., xn, the probxability of each class C is given by:

 <img src="screenshots/formula.png" width="350">

 A deterministic prediction can then be obtained by choosing the most likely class.

 ## The MNIST Dataset

 <img src="screenshots/mnist.png" width="450">

-Two files ```mnist_train.csv``` and ```mnist_test.csv``` are needed to run the code.
+The MNIST Dataset consists of 70,000 greyscale images of handwritten digits 0-9, each of size 28x28 pixels.
+60,000 images are used for training, and the remaining 10,000 are used for testing.
+Two files ```mnist_train.csv``` and ```mnist_test.csv``` from the dataset are needed to run the code.
 They're too large to be uploaded and can be downloaded [here](https://www.kaggle.com/oddrationale/mnist-in-csv).

 ## Run
 ```